-- No adjustments have been made for demographic changes or changes in the composition of incomes since the base year 2017 (except those updating by indices). - The assumption of 100% take up of means-tested benefits overestimates the number of recipients and amounts of these benefits.
+- No adjustments have been made for demographic changes or changes in the composition of incomes since the base year 2018 (except those updating by indices and if the model is run in combination with the LMA add-on). - The assumption of 100% take up of means-tested benefits overestimates the number of recipients and amounts of these benefits.
 However, in the baseline local authority income support is simulated taken into account non-take-up. - Some income variables are imputed from aggregate EU-SILC variables.
-The information of these variables may be inaccurate and the content heterogeneous.

-- One should be careful when interpreting the results for small subgroups. - Some tax credits are not simulated or included in the data. - The simulation of monetary compensation schemes (bwkmcse\s and bwkmcsetx\s) is triggered by the simulation of labour market transitions defined in policy TransLMA\cc.
+The information of these variables may be inaccurate and the content heterogeneous. - One should be careful when interpreting the results for small subgroups. - Some tax credits are not simulated or included in the data. - The simulation of monetary compensation schemes (bwkmcse\s and bwkmcsetx\s) is triggered by the simulation of labour market transitions defined in policy TransLMA\cc.
 This policy becomes operational if the model is run in conjunction with the LMA addon.
 The nature of these simulations is still experimental and only partially validated.
 Users are encouraged to refer to the "Simulating labour market transitions in EUROMOD" document prior to their use. - Labour market transitions are switched OFF in EUROMOD baselines.
 As a consequence, the simulation of monetary compensation schemes does not produce any effect in baseline simulations.
 Since all policies not linked to labour market transitions are fully functional, it is possible for disposable income in 2020 to be higher than disposable income in previous years.